Title

 A law enacted in 1972 to accelerate the development of the fishery industry in the Philippines, providing financing, training, and infrastructure to achieve self-sufficiency in fish and fishery products and contribute to the national economy.

-Commercial fishing is fishing for commercial purposes in waters more than seven fathoms deep using fishing boats over three gross tons, while municipal or sustenance fishing is small-scale fishing using boats of three gross tons or less or gears not requiring boats.
+Commercial fishing is fishing for commercial purposes in waters more than seven fathoms deep using fishing boats of more than three gross tons.
+Municipal or sustenance fishing is small-scale fishing using boats of three gross tons or less or using gears not requiring boats.

-Only Filipino citizens and associations or corporations with at least 60% capital owned or controlled by Filipinos may engage in fishery-related business activities.
+Only Philippine citizens and associations/corporations with at least 60% of capital owned/controlled by Filipino citizens may engage in any business activity relating to the fishery industry.

 Analyze Cases Smarter, Faster